BuvinJT/distbuilder/docs/QtCpp.md

 * For this configuration, find the **Build steps... qmake...
 Additional arguments** input field and add `CONFIG+=package`.

+* *CONDITIONALLY*: within the Build Environment, add an enviromental variable named `PYTHON_PATH` and define its value to be the path to the specific interpreter you wish to use.
+If you skip this, the build process will attempt to use `python` from the system path.

 To then use the new build option, choose the configuration (found along with Debug, Release, etc.) from the menu in the bottom left corner of Creator (above the big green